-Eric van Hove’s practice explores themes of wanderlust, de-familiarisation and psycho-geography, expressed through installation, performance, new media, sculpture and writing.
-Incorporating transcendentalist influences in his work, van Hove offers a more spiritual and decentralised approach to Eurocentric intellectualism.
-The artist’s sculptures are hybrids of different cultural and social contexts, through which he explores the aesthetic and metaphorical territory between craft and capitalist production.
-Blending artisanal work with mass-produced objects, van Hove creates works that embody the contradictory nature of materials and their socio-economic and ecological implications.
+Eric van Hove’s work explores themes of wanderlust, de-familiarisation and psycho-geography.
+Incorporating transcendentalist influences in his work, he deploys a more spiritual and decentralised approach to the Eurocentric intellectualism of the contemporary art world.
+The artist’s sculptures are hybrids of different cultural and social contexts through which he explores the aesthetic and metaphorical territory in between craft and capitalist production.
+By blending artisanal work with mass-produced objects, van Hove creates elaborate artworks embodying the contradictory nature of contemporary material and visual culture and its paradoxical socio-economic implications.

 Recent solo shows include Fenduq, Fries Museum, Leeuwarden (2019); Atchilihtallah – On the transformation of art, craft and product, Mu.ZEE, Oostende (2017).
 Recent group shows include The Art of Craft, Hood Museum of Arts, Hanover (2019); Beazley Designs of The Year, London Design Museum, London (2017); Sharjah Biennale 13, Beirut (2017); Marrakech Biennale 6: Not New Now, Marrakech (2016).